Yuliafire/Yuliafire/README.md

 # Hi, I’m Yulia.
 Frontend Developer (Beginner level🚀)
-# RS SCHOOL STAGE 1 / RS SCHOOL STAGE 2 in progress
+# RS SCHOOL STAGE 1 / RS SCHOOL STAGE 2 Graduate.

 “Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years.”
 Bill Gates.